-Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 36 for additional limitations.
+Note.
+See the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation on page 37 for additional limitations.

 Military base recovery credit 827

 A taxpayer who is an owner or developer of a military base recovery site may be eligible for a credit if investing in the rehabilitation of real property located in a military base recovery site according to a plan approved by the Indiana Economic Development Corporation (IEDC).